 Curriculum

 We have chosen curriculum for each grade level in every subject area that we believe is challenging and interesting.
-We continue to evaluate and change our curriculum as needed, bringing in more effective tools and new methodologies where they may benefit our program.
-Because of this, our excellent curriculum has continued to grow stronger and stronger over the past thirty years.
+We continue to evaluate, supplement, and change our curriculum as needed, bringing in more effective tools and new methodologies where they may benefit our program.
+Because of this, our excellent curriculum has continued to grow stronger and stronger over the past 35+ years.

 Language Arts